CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2020-05-23-CLUG-Meeting.md

 **Presentation:**

  * Using GParted by Rex Bouwense
- * Slises are available on our website at https://github.com/CochiseLinuxUsersGroup/Presentations
+ * Slides are available on our website at https://github.com/CochiseLinuxUsersGroup/Presentations

 **Discussion/Problems/Questions:**